 At Lilly, we understand that sometimes people may seek access to investigational medicines before they are reviewed and approved by a regulatory authority, such as the U.S. Food and Drug Administration (FDA).
-There are two ways this can be done – through clinical trials and expanded access.
+This can be done in two ways - through clinical trials and expanded access.

 Types of Access to Investigational Medicines

 Because clinical trials are well-controlled and usually require a large number of patients, they offer the safest and best opportunity for people to access an investigational medicine before it is approved by a regulatory agency.
 Clinical trial participants receive quality care as the health care providers managing the clinical trial closely monitor participants and all aspects of their disease.
 In addition, clinical trial participants contribute to greater scientific understanding of their disease and the investigational medicine being studied.
 This important information may lead to a new approved medicine, and also contribute to the development of other new medicines in the future.

 To learn more about available clinical trials visit clinicaltrials.gov and search by company, disease or medicine.

 Expanded access, also known as compassionate use, may be an option for a limited number of individuals with serious or life-threatening conditions, who have exhausted all available medical options and do not qualify for clinical trials.

 Making decisions about expanded access requests is always complex.
 We strive to make these decisions as comprehensively as possible, considering the patient’s case and the available medical and scientific information about the investigational medicine.
 Our primary responsibility is to ensure that expanded access can be done in a manner that upholds ethical principles, such as fairness, promoting good and minimizing the risk of harm for both current and future patients.

 Lilly will consider granting expanded access to an investigational medicine only if all of the following threshold criteria are met:

 - The patient has a serious or life-threatening illness with no comparable or satisfactory alternative therapies.